infumap/infumap/docs/deployment/raspberry-pi.md

     /opt/infumap/bin/infumap web
     Ctrl-C

-The settings file will be created in `~/.infumap`.
-Move this into the encrypted drive:
+The settings file is created in `~/.infumap`.
+Move it to the encrypted drive:

     sudo mv ~/.infumap/. /mnt/infudata/
     sudo chown -R infumapd:infumapd /mnt/infudata
     sudo chmod 750 /mnt/infudata

-Update [settings.toml](../configuration.md) as desired.
-At a minimum, update the data and cache dirs and max cache size:
+Update [settings.toml](../configuration.md) as needed.
+At minimum, set the data and cache directories and max cache size:

     data_dir = "/mnt/infudata/data"
     cache_dir = "/mnt/infudata/cache"
     cache_max_mb = 12000

-A cache size of about 12 GB is appropriate if you use an object store, rather than local disk for data storage.
-For more information, refer to the [configuration](../configuration.md) guide.
+A cache size of about 12 GB is appropriate when you use an object store instead of local disk for data storage.
+For details, see the [configuration](../configuration.md) guide.

 Create a systemd service `/etc/systemd/system/infumap-web.service`: